justcharlz/BlockchainLandRegistry/README.md

 # BlockchainLandRegistry - WIP
-Creates contract for every land registry record and assign it to user.
+Creates a tokenized contract for every land registry record and assigns it to the user address which can be transferrable or traded on an exchange.